balhun/techsupport/README.md

 ## Documentation by Page:
 ### Home
 A simple homepage.
 The "/" route leads here.
-Tailwind is heavily used on this page, including an animated `<h1>`.
+Tailwind is heavily used on this page, including an animated main box on the top left.
 We aimed to create a professional introduction to attract as many users as possible to our services.

 ![Home Page Screenshot](https://github.com/balhun/techsupport/blob/master/images/home.png)